Advancing the Use of Evidence and Economics in State Government Policymaking

 Have other states provided similar incentives to achieve a more equitable distribution of staff with National Board Certification?

 The report is due to the legislature by December 15, 2018.

-In November, 2012, Washington State voters passed Initiative 502 to regulate and tax cannabis for persons twenty-one years of age and older.
+In November 2012, Washington State voters passed Initiative 502 to regulate and tax the use and sale of cannabis for persons twenty-one years of age and older.
 As part of I-502, WSIPP was directed to “conduct cost-benefit evaluations of the implementation” of the law.
 The evaluations must include measures of impacts on public health, public safety, cannabis use, the economy, the criminal justice system, and state and local costs and revenues.